-During 2008, the Group continued to consolidate its position in Europe by investing in stores and galleries.
-Net sales of leather and fabric-upholstered furniture in Europe increased by 1.3% from $\[mathebox{0.6}\]$ 319.4 million in 2007 to $\[mathebox{0.6}\]$ 323.7 million in 2008, with the number of seats sold slightly decreased from 1,225,882 in 2007 to 1,211,939 seats sold in 2008.
+During 2009, the Group continued to consolidate its position in Europe by investing in stores and galleries.
+Net sales of leather and fabric-upholstered furniture in Europe decreased by 18.5% to £ 263.7 million (down from £ 323.7 million in 2008), with the number of seats sold decreasing by 22.2%, from 1,211,939 in 2008 to 943,103 in 2009.

 Italy.
-Since 1990, the Group has sold its upholstered products within Italy principally through franchised Divani & Divani furniture stores (now Divani & Divani by Natuzzi).
-As of April 30, 2009, there were 108 Divani & Divani by Natuzzi stores and one Natuzzi store located in Italy.
-Eighteen of these stores are directly owned by the Group.
+Since 1990, the Group has sold its upholstered products within Italy principally through the Divani & Divani franchised network of furniture stores (now Divani & Divani by Natuzzi).
+As of March 31, 2010, there were 103 Divani & Divani by Natuzzi stores and one Natuzzi store located in Italy.
+The Group directly owns 22 of these stores, including the store operating under the Natuzzi name.

 Outside Italy.
-The Group uses franchised or directly owned stores to penetrate markets and implement brand strategies.
-As of April 30, 2009, 91 franchised single-brand stores were operating in Europe (outside Italy): 21 under the Divani & Divani by Natuzzi name (eight in Greece and 13 in Portugal) and the remainder under the Natuzzi name (25 in France, nine in Holland, five in Russia, three in the Czech Republic, two in Germany, two in Malta, two in Cyprus, two in Croatia, two in Poland, two in Latvia, two in Slovenia, two in Turkey, two in Romania, and one each in Iceland, Lithuania, Finland, Estonia, Bosnia-Herzegovina, Hungary, Belgium, Serbia-Montenegro, the United Kingdom and Ukraine).
-As of April 30, 2009, there were 38 directly owned stores in Europe (outside Italy): 25 in Spain (of which one is an outlet), five in Switzerland, four in the United Kingdom, three in Denmark and one in Sweden, all under the Natuzzi name.
-Apart from the four Natuzzi stores located in the United Kingdom, the Group operates 17 concessions in the United Kingdom and one in the Republic of Ireland.
+The Group expands into the European markets mainly through single-brand stores (local dealers, franchisees or directly operated stores).
+As of March 31, 2010, 128 single-brand stores were operating in Europe: 20 under the Divani & Divani by Natuzzi franchise brand (seven in Greece and 13 in Portugal); two Italsofa stores (Spain and Montenegro); and the remaining 106 under the Natuzzi name (28 in France, 23 in Spain, 11 in Holland, six in the United Kingdom, five in Switzerland, four in Russia, three in the Czech Republic, three in Poland, two each in Germany, Slovenia, Croatia, Romania, Latvia, Cyprus, Malta, and one each in Belgium, Sweden, Denmark, Finland, Ukraine, Hungary, Lithuania, Serbia, Bosnia-Herzegovina, and Estonia).
+Of these stores, 34 were directly owned by the Group as of March 31, 2010 and all were operated under the Natuzzi name: 22 in Spain (of which two are outlets), five in Switzerland, four in the United Kingdom, and one each in Denmark and Sweden.
+Apart from the Natuzzi stores, the Group also operates 17 concessions in the United Kingdom.